tsheetiz/ECE2524_Project3/README.md

 # Twitter
 - Data Scrapper for Twitter
-- Ask any question
+- Mastermind
-  - Use Twitter and Wolfram API
+  - Ask any question on Twitter using a specific hashtag (Ex: "#ECE2524 What is the color of the sky")
-  - Ask any question on twitter, use specifc hashtag so I can track the question.
-Capture payload containing question and send it to the
+    - Question will be captured and the payload will be sent to wolfram
-    Wolfram API, which will return an answer
+  - Question will be answered and the answer will be sent to a text file